top of page

 THE CASTLE OF DORHAN

-The ancient kingdom, constructed by the Three Dorathohan and now known as the Kingdom of Dorhan, is surrounded by six great walls adorned with towers that gradually taper until reaching the grand castle, from which the Three Towers of the Dorathohan rise.
-As the largest and most prominent kingdom in Ernt-nador, Dorhan also boasts the largest expanse of land, ensuring prosperous trade with smaller principalities and kingdoms to the West.
-The city of Dorhan is home to a vast number of subjects, and its bustling marketplace facilitates powerful daily transactions.
-Among the kingdoms with which Dorhan maintains steadfast and continuous trade, Lurhumur and Thiurethi are notable examples.
-Furthermore, following the Pact of the Kings, Ashin was included in this market as well.
+The ancient kingdom built by the Three Dorathohan, now known as the Kingdom of Dorhan, is surrounded by six enormous walls that narrow towards the grand castle, from which the Three Towers of the Dorathohan rise.
+In addition to being the largest and most prominent kingdom in Ernt-nador, Dorhan also commands the most extensive territories, ensuring prosperous trade with other smaller principalities and western kingdoms.
+The city of Dorhan is home to the largest number of subjects, and its grand market conducts powerful daily transactions.
+Among the kingdoms with which Dorhan maintains loyal and ongoing trade are Lurhumur and Thiurethi.
+And, shortly after the Pact of Kings, Ashin was also included in this market.

 THE WALL OF THE THREE DORATHOHAN

-The Wall of the Three Dorathohan is located approximately three kilometers from the Castle, anchored in the vast range of the King's Mountain.
-This wall, the largest in Ernt-nador, is adorned with the carved images of the Three Great Kings in three colossal statues carved into the raw rock.
-It consists of five extensive walls that encircle the monuments in a semicircular fashion every five hundred or six hundred meters.
-The wide and spacious walls are separated by sturdy and finely crafted battlements, interspersed every twenty or thirty meters, from the base where two tall and formidable gates resemble two giant mouths, up to the shoulders of the statues that rise one hundred and fifty meters from the ground.
+The Wall of the Three Dorathohan is located about three kilometers from the castle, anchored in the vast range of the Mountain of Kings.
+On the wall, which is the largest in Ernt-nador, the images of the Three Great Kings are carved into three gigantic statues sculpted from raw stone.
+Five long defensive walls, spaced 500 to 600 meters apart, encircle the monuments in a protective semicircle.
+The wide and spacious walls are separated by strong, well-crafted battlements, spaced twenty to thirty meters apart, from the base where two tall, imposing gates stand like giant mouths, to the shoulders of the statues rising 150 meters from the ground.

 The Wizards' War